 Is Weight Loss Just About Calories?
 Really?

-Do you eat healthy, ensure portion control and avoid inflammatory/unhealthy food?
-Also, do you workout religiously?
+Do you eat healthily, ensure portion control and avoid inflammatory/unhealthy food?
+Also, do you work out religiously for weight loss?
 That is good!
 But in spite of all the effort you put in, does the needle of the weighing machine refuse to budge?
 Where are you going wrong?
 Is weight loss just about calories or not?
 Well, find out the truth!

 Doctors say that managing your weight is not just about self-control or the things that you do or don’t do.
 It is high time you become aware of the facts.

 There are many physical and emotional factors that help in determining your body weight.
 The best part is that each of these factors can be addressed with dietary changes and natural ways.